Nicaragua

 “TUKTAN YAMNI” Integrated Model

-This Joint Programme's goal is to reduce chronic malnutrition in Nicaraguan children under two in the areas of intervention by prioritizing pregnant and breastfeeding women, children under five and school children up to 12 and providing them with integrated food security and nutrition services.
+This Joint Programme's goal was to reduce chronic malnutrition in Nicaragua's Northern and Southern Autonomous Administrative Regions, home to many indigenous communities, by providing pregnant and breastfeeding women, children under five and school children up to 12 with integrated food security and nutrition services.

 Local and regional environmental management for the management of natural resources and provision of environmental services